algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 A mini-map will be displayed in the top right-hand corner of the screen to help players find their way around.

-To create the mini The mini maps consist of creating another point of life for the player, but from above.
+To create the mini The mini-maps consist of creating another point of life for the player, but from above.

 First of all, we need to add a Camera3D node dedicated to the mini-map in our scene, then we just need to configure it the way we want and add the visual features.